Civil Rights Violations

 There are short time limitations to file complaints in these type of cases, so immediate attention is required, and the use of an attorney from the beginning is highly recommended.

 Although such cases can be difficult and complex to prove, it’s certainly not impossible, given that your legal representation comes from high-caliber lawyers.
-If you have been victimized by an employer or police officer, or have been on the receiving end of civil liberties violations, Michael Glisson and Thomas Falb of WWF&G are available to handle your case.
-By calling them at 1-877-WWFGLAW (1-877-993-4529), you can arrange to meet with one of these attorneys at their main office in Alton, Illinois or satellite office in St. Louis, Missouri.
+If you have been victimized by an employer or police officer, or have been on the receiving end of civil liberties violations, Glisson Law is available to handle your case.
+By calling us, you can arrange to meet with one of our attorneys at their main office in Alton, Illinois or via phone or video consultation.
 Your case will be handled with the utmost care and competence.